lokalized/lokalized-java/README.md

 Lokalized has proudly powered production systems since 2017.

-## Design Goals
+## Why Lokalized?

-* Complex translation rules can be expressed in a configuration file, not code
+* **Keep language rules out of application code:** locale-specific grammar and wording live with the translations instead of being scattered through conditionals
+* **Give translators expressive control:** placeholders, language forms, and ordered alternatives can rewrite a fragment or an entire message when natural copy requires it
-* First-class support for common language forms such as gender, grammatical case, definiteness, classifiers, register, and plural (cardinal, ordinal, range)
+* **Model more than simple plurals:** cardinality, ordinality, ranges, gender, grammatical case, definiteness, classifiers, formality, clusivity, animacy, and phonetics are first-class concepts
-* Provide a simple expression language to handle traditionally difficult edge cases
-* Support multiple platforms natively
-* Immutability/thread-safety
-* No dependencies
+* **Solve agreement problems many localization formats do not model directly:** combine typed language forms with ordered fragment and whole-message alternatives when several values or exact application rules jointly affect wording; [see how Lokalized compares](#comparing-localization-formats)
+* **Match locales predictably:** [`LocaleMatcher`](https://javadoc.lokalized.com/com/lokalized/LocaleMatcher.html) handles BCP 47 tags, CLDR parent locales, likely scripts, weighted `Accept-Language` preferences, and explicit tiebreakers deterministically
+* **Fail safely:** bounded loading and evaluation, explicit fallback policies, and structured diagnostics make malformed or incomplete translations observable
+* **Stay lightweight:** immutable, thread-safe design. **Lokalized requires no runtime dependencies.**

-## Design Non-Goals
+## Non-Goals

 * Support for date/time, number, percentage, and currency formatting/parsing (JDK provides these)
 * Support for collation (JDK provides this)
 * Support for Java 8 and below; Lokalized is for Java 9+ only

-## Roadmap

-* Static analysis tool to autogenerate/sync localized strings files
-* Additional Ports (JavaScript, Python, Android, Go, ...)
-* Webapp for translators

 ## License